TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/python/python.md

 The Tyk Gateway process initialises the Python interpreter using [Py_initialize](https://docs.python.org/3/c-api/init.html#c.Py_Initialize).
 The Python [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html/#term-global-interpreter-lock) allows only one thread to execute Python bytecode at a time, ensuring thread safety and simplifying memory management.
 While the GIL simplifies these aspects, it can limit the scalability of multi-threaded applications, particularly those with CPU-bound tasks, as it restricts parallel execution of Python code.

 In the context of custom Python plugins, API calls are queued and the Python interpreter handles requests sequentially, processing them one at a time.
+Subsequently, this would large amounts of memory and network sockets would remain open and blocked until the API request is processed.

 ### Install the Python development packages